J3ZZ3/MooyaEMPCare/replit.md

 **Routing**: Wouter for lightweight client-side routing without the overhead of React Router.

 **Component Architecture**: Follows atomic design principles with reusable components organized by function (ui/, examples/, role-specific dashboards).
-Each dashboard component is tailored to specific user roles (SupervisorDashboard, ProjectManagerDashboard, LabourerDashboard).
+Each dashboard component is tailored to specific user roles (SupervisorDashboard, ProjectManagerDashboard, AdminDashboard, etc.).
+Note: Labourers do not have system access or dashboards - they are managed as data entities.

 ### Backend Architecture